gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 His starting point was Jukka Lehtosalo's original principle for [`mypy`](https://mypy-lang.org/): *useful, not perfect*.
 Balance false positives against false negatives, and accept unsound behaviour when the sound option would make typical user code too complicated or noisy.
-Guido asked whether that principle still anchors the field, or whether the discussion has drifted toward type-theoretical purity at the expense of users.
+Guido asked whether that principle still anchors the field, or whether the discussion has drifted toward type-theoretical purity at users' expense.

 From there he worked through three areas where he thinks the drift shows up.
 Intersection types are the first: the field is already debating type manipulation in PEP 827, yet the last major discussion of intersections died off after a long